The empowerment of women in society

 Account Director of Communication

-I remember that just a year ago I was preparing the banners to take to the March 8 demonstration.
-It was the first time I joined a feminist strike and I wasn't sure what to focus on.
+I remember that just a year ago I was preparing the banners to take to the March 8th demonstration.
+It was the first time I had joined a feminist strike and I wasn't very clear on what to focus on.
 There were so many things to say that it was not easy to choose.

-On the one hand, we had the recent trial of the herd and with it the indignation at a patriarchal justice that excused the aggressors and blamed the victim.
-There were also all the victims of gender violence who had been killed at the hands of their partner.
+On the one hand, we recently had the trial of 'la manada' (the pack) and with it the outrage over a patriarchal justice system that excused the aggressors and blamed the victim.
+There were also all the victims of gender violence who had been murdered by their partners.
 Those who had not died, but were beaten daily.
 Those who had been raped.
 Those who suffered abuse.
-It was also necessary to vindicate who decides who decides over a woman's body, talking about abortion and the boom in the surrogacy business.
+It was also necessary to assert who decides over a woman's body, speaking of abortion and the rise in the business of surrogate wombs.

-In the labor field the claims were clear, starting with the wage gap that makes women earn 25% less than men for the same jobs, the few opportunities to access high positions, or the lack of policies that favor family reconciliation and the rights of working mothers.
-And we had to protest against the lack of social and labor recognition for caregivers, domestic workers and housewives.
+In the workplace, the demands were clear, starting with the wage gap that means women earn 25% less than men for the same jobs, the few opportunities to access senior positions, or the lack of policies that favor work-life balance and the rights of working mothers.
+And we had to protest about the lack of social and labor recognition for caregivers, domestic workers and housewives.

-When the day arrived and I saw all that tide of women fighters, I had no doubt that all these issues and many more would be represented.
+When the day arrived and I saw that sea of fighting women, I had no doubt that all those issues and many more would be represented.
 It was an exciting day, where we saw the strength we have together and the desire we have to change the situation.
-That day began a revolution that had been in the making for many years.
+That day began a revolution that had been brewing for many years.
 It had been started by our mothers, and also by our grandmothers with their eternal sacrifice.

-A year later, and despite the high of that day, most of what we claimed there is still happening.
-Abuse of women has not diminished.
-Nor, sadly, have the murders.
-The rise of extreme right-wing parties has led to the questioning of such important issues as the definition of gender violence, the power of women to decide over their own bodies, or the need for this feminist revolution.
+A year later, and despite the surge that day represented, most of what we demanded there is still happening.
+Abuses against women have not decreased.
+Murders, unfortunately, have not either.
+The rise of far-right parties has led to questioning important issues such as the definition of gender violence, a woman's right to decide over her own body, or the need for this feminist revolution.

-But make no mistake.
-Something changed on March 8, and nothing and no one is going to stop this.
+But let's not get confused.
+Something changed that March 8, and nothing and no one is going to stop this.
 This revolution is feminist but not only of women, it is the revolution of everyone.
-It may seem that we are going backwards, but that is only a vision projected by those who are afraid of change.
-This March 8th we will be there again.
+It may seem that we are going backwards, but it is only a vision projected by those who are frightened by the change.
+This March 8 we will be there again.
 And we will be more than a year ago, and we will be supported by all those men who fight alongside us to build the road to the future.

 «What we are supposed to do» by Naiara Chaler